Changing the owner of an account

 ALERT — Before changing account ownership, be sure to check and update, if applicable, the account's Stripe connection, billing card, and any other sensitive info that you may lose access to.

-If you are not the account owner
+If you are NOT the account owner

 It is part of the Terms of Use that all users agree to when choosing to use Corsizio that the account owner's name, contact info, and account business name must be valid and maintained up-to-date.